kinishreya10/E-Commerce-Sales-Customer-Analytics-Project/README.md

 The dashboard provides interactive filtering, sales trend visualization, and business performance insights.

 # Key Insights
-Revenue is concentrated in top-performing regions.
+ Revenue is concentrated in a few major states
-Customer satisfaction impacts business performance.
-Delivery delays can affect review scores.
-Certain payment methods dominate customer transactions.
+ A small number of sellers generate a large share of revenue Monthly revenue shows seasonal trends

 # Dashboard Preview
 #### Executive Overview